Greensborough Evening VIEW Club

 Best of all, we offer the opportunity to meet new friends while sharing a two course meal and listening to a guest speaker.

-Our six Learning for Life students are the major focus of our fundraising.
+Our seven Learning for Life students are the major focus of our fundraising.

 We are dedicated to making a difference, along with The Smith Family to disadvantaged children.

 If you would like to join us for dinner one evening, we would love to hear from you.